Spin-Chemistry-Community/Spin-Chemistry-Community.github.io/announcements/_posts/2026-08-27-postdocBayliss.md

 Postdoc Position: Quantum Sensing with Molecular Spin Qubits, University of Glasgow

-## Postdoc Position: Quantum Sensing with Molecular Spin Qubits, University of Glasgow
+## Postdoc Position in Quantum Sensing with Molecular Spin Qubits, University of Glasgow

 We are looking for a postdoc to perform advanced optically detected magnetic resonance experiments on molecular spins, developing them as quantum probes for biosensing and nanoscale magnetic resonance.
 Up to 3 years.
 Deadline: 17 September 2026.
 Informal enquiries welcome to: Dr. Sam Bayliss [sam.bayliss@glasgow.ac.uk](mailto:sam.bayliss@glasgow.ac.uk)